COVID-19 Visitation Policy

 Policy: It is the policy of the Loudonville Assisted Living Residence to conduct visitation in accordance with the most recent Department of Health guidance regarding adult care facility visitation.
 Strategies will be updated as more information becomes available and guidance changes.

 - There have been no orders by local health department or NYS Department of Health to quarantine the community.

 - With the exception of compassionate or end-of-life care visits, to be eligible for visitation, residents must not be in isolation or observation with suspected or confirmed COVID-19 diagnosis.

 - Visitors under 16 years of age must be accompanied by an adult aged 18 or older.

 - Compassionate care and end of life visitation will be permitted when visitation is not otherwise permitted in accordance with the Department of Health’s current visitation guidance.

-- All visitation must be conducted with strict adherence to the Core Principles for reducing the risk of COVID-19 transmission (copy attached).
+- All visitation must be conducted with strict adherence to the Core Principles for reducing the risk of COVID-19 transmission (see below).

 - All relevant COVID-19 infection control procedures must be communicated to staff, residents and visitors to keep them informed of the safeguards in place to safely conduct visitation at the community.